filipealmeida/probespawner/README.md

 About the use of Tomcat’s connection pool, zxJDBC could’ve been used to attain the same objective.
 Since some code was around using it, so it stood.

-## Installing probespawner
-Just grab it from git hub or expand the tarball/zip you’ve downloaded.
-Inside you have the probespawner launchers (.sh or .bat) to start the program depending on your OS (Linux/Mac/Windows).
+# Probespawner package contents

-The tarball contains the following files:
+The package contains the following files:

 1. **dummyprobe.py** - Do not be mistaken judging by the name that this is a dummy probe.
 It’s been a poor choice of name but this is immature code so it’s staying like that.
 This is the class from which the other inherit and it’s the real skeleton for probes.
 2. **cooldbprobe.py** - Same as databaseprobe.py but uses JodaTime for time parameters, timestamp is in milliseconds, datetime strings are ISO8601 format looking like “2015-11-21T15:14:15.912+05:00”.